OSPP-breakout/Mathitor/USER_MANUAL.md

 Immediately after starting the program, an unnamed, unsaved document is created and displayed in the starting window of the program.
 This document can be edited and saved as described in the sections below.
 If the document is closed without having been saved manually, the document is removed and any changes are lost.

 ### 2.2.
 Creating Files
-A file can be created directly in the starting window by simply saving the document.
-Aside from creating a file in the starting window, a new file can be created by selecting 'New File' in the 'File' dropdown menu in the toolbar.
-An unnamed, unsaved document that can be edited and saved will then be created and displayed in a new Mæthitor window.

------------------- Alternativ till ovan: ------------------

 Aside from the file that is automatically created in the starting window, a new file can be created by selecting 'New File' in the 'File' dropdown menu in the toolbar.
 This will be displayed in a separate window.
 Again, the file will be removed if it is not saved manually.

 ### 2.3.
 Opening Files